Online Dynamic Submodular Optimization: Projected gradient descent-based approach

 where we have evaluated the telescoping sums to obtain the last line~\cite{hazan2016introduction}.
 Using~\cite[Lemma 1]{jegelka2011online}, we have $\left\|\gg_t\right\|_2 \leq 4 M$.
 The regret becomes

 where we also used the fact that $\left\|\xx_t \right\|_2 \leq \sqrt{n}$.
-We remark that for a submodular function and its Lova\'sz extension pair, $\left\| \cc_{S_t^\star} - \cc_{S_{t-1}^\star} \right\|_2$ is equivalent to $\sqrt{\card S_t^\star \ominus S_{t-1}^\star}$.
+We remark that for a submodular function and its Lova\'sz extension pair, $\left\| \cc_{S_t^\star} - \cc_{S_{t-1}^\star} \right\|_2$ is equivalent to $\sqrt{\card (S_t^\star \ominus S_{t-1}^\star )}$.
 We now have

-Setting $\eta = \frac{\delta}{\sqrt{T}}$, $\delta \in \RR_{>0}$ completes the proof. \end{proof} In sum, we obtain an $\alpha$-regret bound that is of the same order as the standard online gradient descent for OCO problems~\cite{zinkevich2003online}, i.e., $O\left(\sqrt{T}\left(1+V_T\right)\right)$.
-Hence, in comparison to Section~\ref{sec:greedy}'s approaches, we have traded higher algorithmic simplicity for a stricter regret bound.
+Setting $\eta = \frac{\delta}{\sqrt{T}}$, $\delta \in \RR_{>0}$ completes the proof. $ $ \end{pf} In sum, we obtain an $\alpha$-regret bound that is of the same order w.r.t. $T$ and the variation of optima term as the standard online gradient descent for OCO problems~\cite{zinkevich2003online}, i.e., $O\left(\sqrt{T}\left(1+V_T\right)\right)$.
+Theorem~\ref{thm:LPGD_alpha}'s bound differs from~\cite{lesage2021online}'s as it holds asymptotically and admits constrained decision-making.
+This difference can be explained in part by the fact that the rounding algorithm in~\cite{lesage2021online} yields the stronger property $\hf_t(\xx_t) = \E\left[ f_t(S_t)\right]$ instead of $\xx_t = \E\left[ S_t\right]$ in our case because the Lova\'sz extension is linear in $\xx$.
+Lastly, in comparison to Section~\ref{sec:greedy}'s approaches, we have traded higher algorithmic simplicity for a regret bound that now depends on both $T$ and a variation term, the latter of which needs to be less than $O(\sqrt{T})$ to ensure a sublinear bound.
+Except in the unconstrained case discussed later, the bound can be hard to characterize because it is a function of~\eqref{eq:prob_submodular}'s optima.